drbergeron/wsb_synth_pub/README.md

 # What's New?

+v1.2 - Jan '22

+What happened to 1.1?
+I released it at some point and never udpated this document.
+What's new in 1.2?

+- Added options for muting emoji spam, saying usernames, muting bots, and altering the number of posts that stay on the feed.
+- Added 2 new communities - MaxJustRisk and SuperSecretYachtClub
+- Created a better option saving experience using cookies

+---

 v1.0 - July '21

 Glad you asked, here's just what i could think about while making this document that 2 people will probably end up reading: